Orange stars

 VIEW PROFESSIONAL VERSION

-Because the nervous system of newborns is immature, newborns sleep a great deal, but only for an hour or two at a time, regardless of whether it is day or night.
-By 4 to 6 weeks of age, many infants are on a cycle of waking for 4 hours and sleeping for 4 hours.
+Because the nervous system of newborns is immature, newborns sleep a great deal, but only for 1 or 2 hours at a time, regardless of whether it is day or night.
+By 4 to 6 weeks of age, many infants are on a cycle of waking for about 4 hours and sleeping for about 4 hours.
 By 4 to 6 months of age, infants usually are capable of adopting a day-night sleep schedule.
 By 1 year of age, most infants sleep 8 to 9 hours continuously through the night.
 However, disturbances in sleep are common and occur at different times during the first few years (see Sleep Problems in Children).

 Factors that influence sleep patterns vary by age.
-At 9 months of age and again around 18 months, disturbances in sleep become common because
+Disturbances in sleep become common after 9 months of age because

 • Separation anxiety develops.